Wahoooo it’s holidays!! We hope you’re just as excited as your kiddos are!

-- We’re definitely going to try one of the play/activity centres we haven’t been to yet, like Be.Up Park in Pinelands, Rush trampoline park in Claremont, or The Play Station in Tokai.
+- We’re definitely going to spend some time at one or two of the play/activity centres that have appeared in the last year or two, like Be.Up Park in Pinelands, Rush trampoline park in Claremont, or The Play Station in Tokai.

 - Cheese tasting at Fairview Wine Estate followed by a picnic at Joostenberg Bistro just down the road (always a winter holiday favourite outing of ours).

 - Kirstenbosch Gardens is a must, so hopefully we’ll get enough sunny days to fit a picnic there in as well.